|

 1.10.02

+I read the funnies today.
+All I'm saying about that is hot damn.
 I mean, that's a hell of a strip.
 The link above is for whatever-is-today's-strip, so when it changes tomorrow and tomorrow and tomorrow you can still see a new one.
 Having read the strip in the past, I'll bet you won't be disappointed by what comes up, but I'll link here when it hits the archive.

 Posted at 10:15 AM